flour go bad

 Sign 2: Mold appeared

-Mold is more often possible in types of flour with more fat, almond, coconut, or whole grains.
+Mold is more often possible in nut flours with more fat, almond, coconut flour, or whole wheat flour grains.
 Mold can be vivid by changing color or the appearance of threads that will seem like a cobweb.
 Be sure to throw such a product in the trash because you can get food poisoning.

 Sign 3: It has rancid taste